Passenger Name Records: the challenges of identification and authentication

-Its main purpose was to combat illegal immigration and not organized crime and terrorism.
+Its primary purpose was to combat illegal immigration and not organized crime and terrorism.

-In response to the multiple attacks carried out over the last few years in the Member States, France has been particularly active in advocating the adoption of a regulatory framework that can be used to identify individuals likely to commit malevolent acts before they actually travel.
+In response to the multiple attacks carried out over the last few years in the Member States, France has been particularly active in advocating adopting a regulatory framework that can be used to identify individuals likely to commit malevolent acts before they travel.

 The Passenger Name Record Directive

-The PNR Directive falls within the police and judicial co-operation framework on crime under the Stockholm program (December 2009), which sets out the Union's priorities in the areas of freedom, security, and justice.
+The PNR Directive falls within the police and judicial cooperation framework on crime under the Stockholm program (December 2009), which sets out the Union's priorities in freedom, security, and justice.

 This allows each country to set up a Passenger Information Unit (PIU) to assess the risk level of travelers and conduct wide-ranging checks and controls in the event of a known threat.